 When setting up a spousal IRA, you have a choice between a traditional and a Roth IRA.

 - A traditional IRA works much like a 401(k).
 It’s tax-deferred, which means you don’t pay taxes on the money you invest until you withdraw it.

-Scenario 1: Invest the Entire 15% in Your Spouse’s Name
+Option 1: Invest the Entire 15% in Your Spouse’s Name

 Tom’s 401(k) is a traditional tax-deferred plan that offers good mutual fund options, so they come back to it after maxing out his Roth IRA.

-Scenario 2: Split 15% Evenly Between His and Hers Investments
+Option 2: Split 15% Evenly Between His and Hers Investments

 Now let’s see how things would look if Tom and Jenny split their 15% evenly, giving them each 7.5% to invest for retirement.

 Dividing their retirement investments evenly doesn’t just enable Tom and Jenny to build equal stakes in their future.
 It also means more of their nest egg is safe from taxes in their golden years.
 Let’s look at the numbers.

 You’ve Got This

 There’s no higher calling on the planet than parenthood.
-If you work as a stay-at-home parent, you bust your tail seven days a week and never leave the “office."
+If you work as a stay-at-home parent, you work seven days a week and never leave "the office."
 With no paycheck—and often no recognition—it can be easy to lose sight of the tremendous value you bring to your household.

 I get it.
 And I want you to know what you’re providing is worth more than a balance in a bank account.
 Every life lesson you teach and hug you give lays a firm foundation of love for your family.
 Just don’t let the everyday to-dos keep you from being fully bought in and excited about your financial dream.